gmflau/oracle-public-cloud-dse/README.md

 These scripts will use the Oracle Public Cloud (OPC) CLI to deploy: https://docs.oracle.com/cloud-machine/latest/stcomputecs/ELUCL/GUID-A377A4D6-8A3E-43EF-B069-5C4EA50D7E6D.htm#ELACI115

- The [DataStax Enterprise Deployment Guide for Oracle Public Cloud - TBA] is a good place to start learning about these templates.
+ The [DataStax Enterprise Deployment Guide for Oracle Public Cloud] (http://www.datastax.com) is a good place to learn how to use these assets to provision a DataStax Enterprise cluster in your Oracle Public Cloud environment.

 Directory | Description
 --- | ---